msergiy87/phone_cisco_6921/README.md

 But I need configure some custom settings.
 For example

-1) I used g729a codec and I need callStats for correct end calls
+#1) I used g729a codec and I need callStats for correct end calls#

 \<preferredCodec>g729a\</preferredCodec>